tylerharter/cs301-projects/fall18/p9/README.md

 ## 1. `get_list_of_files` function

 > input(s) to this function:
-> * data_dir : a string representation of the directory to be searched
+> * data_dir: a string representation of the directory to be searched

-This function will be taking in a directory as a parameter, and returning a list of files that were located in that directory.
+This function will be taking in a directory as a parameter and returning a list of files that were located in that directory.

 The list of files needs to be **sorted in ascending alphabetical order**.
-You don't have to worry about how python's sort treats numbers and so forth, just sort() the list and you should be okay, as long as it's contents are accurate.
+You don't have to worry about how Python's sort treats numbers and so forth; just sort() the list and you should be okay.

 > The `os.listdir` function will be helpful in achieving this task
 > for more information on os.listdir
 > * [os.listdir official documentation](https://docs.python.org/2/library/os.html)
 > * [Tyler's Slides](https://tyler.caraza-harter.com/cs301/fall18/materials/lec-25.pdf)

 The files should have the path as well as the file name.
-For example If I had the file `test.csv` and the file was located in the `sample` directory your result should look like :
+For example, you have a file `test.csv` located in the `sample` directory, your result should look like this:

-> *If you're using linux/Mac : *
+> *If you're using linux/Mac: *
 > sample/test.csv

-> *If you're using Windows : *
+> *If you're using Windows: *
 > sample\\test.csv

 In order to achieve this, you need to use the os.path.join() function. **Please do not hardcode "/" or "\\"** because doing so will cause your function to fail on a computer that's not using the same operating system as yours.

-You should be able to test out this specific function by typing in the following at the command line :
+You should be able to test out this specific function by typing in the following at the command line:

 ```(bash)
 python main.py get_list_of_files sample_data
 ```

-an example of output on a windows machine
+An example of output on a windows machine:

 ```
 [